lloda/ra-ra/README.md

 #### Building the tests and the benchmarks

 **ra-ra** is header-only and has no dependencies other than a C++20 compiler and the standard library.
 I test regularly with gcc ≥ 11.3.
 If you can test with Clang, please let me know.
+C++23 features are being added on the `c++23` branch; these require gcc ≥ 14.1.

 The test suite in [test/](test/) runs under either SCons (`CXXFLAGS=-O3 scons`) or CMake (`CXXFLAGS=-O3 cmake . && make && make test`).
 Running the test suite will also build and run the [examples](examples/) and the [benchmarks](bench/).
 Please check the manual for options.